-Only those MSP beneficiaries with premium assistance status qualify for MSP coverage of chiropractic services.
+Only those MSP beneficiaries with supplementary benefits status qualify for MSP coverage of chiropractic services.
 To verify a patient's eligibility for these benefits, use the Teleplan online eligibility check feature or call Coverage Enquiries.

 Chiropractors who are licensed by the College of Chiropractors of British Columbia (CCBC) are eligible to enrol with MSP and obtain MSP billing numbers.